arla-sigl-2021/arlaide-database/postgresql/README.md

 - A **help request** is associated to a single **location** .
 - A **user** can work in one or many **location**.
 - A **help request** has one or more **reward**.
-- A **reward** can be money in a specific currency and/or credibility points.
-The more credibility points a user has, better his chance of getting selected for a request.
+- A **reward** can be money in a specific currency and/or arlaide coins.
+The more arlaide coins  a user has, better his chance of getting selected for a request.

 Here is the corresponding entity-relation diagram (ERD), without table attributes:
 ![erd](docs/erd.svg)